dottjt/plastic/other/qa.md

 I'm half Chinese, with a fairly traditional Chinese upbringing.
 I had to attend Saturday School, play an instruction, along with all that jazz.
 I have since disowned my mother.
 The main reason why I'm qualified to write this book is because I've been writing in this counter-culture style since I started my first blog at 14.
 Following a few years of experimenting with my writing style in the form of short essasy.
 Once I felt like I'd truly discovered my writing style, I then decided that I would have the maturity to write a novel.

+# Why is this book important?

+Because it is authentic.
+Because it is raw.
+Because it talks about very real topics which remain hidden in mainstream discourse, such as estrangement.

 # What is my X-Factor as a writer?

 I'm not sure if it's a special ability, but I have this thing where I'm able to use words perfectly that I don't know the meaning of.
 Although I suppose it comes down to how I understand words.
 I treat them more as a feeling, rather than an understanding.
 I just intuitively know the context of what they're trying to convey, based on how they sound and how they make me feel.